Section 8 Housing Income Limits and Requirements in California

 Section 8 Eligibility in California

-1. Confirm Your Eligibility for a Section 8 Voucher
+1. Confirm Your Income Eligibility

 2. Find Your Local Public Housing Authority (PHA)